ices-tools-dev/echoSMs/docs/developing.md

 EchoSMs is a pure Python package.
 The build configuration is done via a [pyproject.toml](https://github.com/ices-tools-dev/echoSMs/blob/main/pyproject.toml) file and [`hatchling`](https://hatch.pypa.io/latest/) is used to produce packages.

+A Python wheel and source package are generated using:

+    uv build

+## Working with github

 A github [action](https://github.com/ices-tools-dev/echoSMs/blob/main/.github/workflows/publish-to-pypi.yml) in the echoSMS repository will generate a Python wheel and source package and upload these to [PyPI](https://pypi.org/project/echosms/).
 This action is triggered whenever a tagged commit occurs to the repository.
 The tag is used as the new version number.
 EchoSMs version numbers follow the [semantic versioning](http://semver.org) convention.

 Every commit to the echoSMs repository will generate a development package being uploaded to [TestPyPI](https://test.pypi.org/project/echosms/#history).
 This is used to always check that a commit does not prevent production of a package and is where a package containing the latest commit can be obtained.